-Welcome to the Ellington House; a community for boarders and day students in Years 10 - 13.
+Welcome to Ellington House; a community for boarders and day students in Years 10 - 13.

-Mr Dulovic is the Houseparent and along with the Assistant Houseparents, Ms Fisk, Mr Cornish, Ms Mrozek, and our Day Matron Mrs Mendes da Costa, we will be on hand to provide you with support and guidance throughout your time at Purcell.
+Mr Dulovic is the Houseparent and along with the Assistant Houseparent, Ms Robinson, we will be on hand to provide you with support and guidance throughout your time at Purcell.
 We also have a fantastically talented and supportive team of Resident Graduate Assistants who are resident in Ellington.
 We all aim to ensure that students have a secure, comfortable, and welcoming environment in which to flourish, and we are committed to developing the social and emotional skills of all our students.
 Our aim is for students to leave Ellington as young adults who value and respect each other, the natural world and most importantly, themselves.